-You chalk the details up to poor photograph quality; you decide not to let it bother you.
+You chalk the details up to poor photograph quality and decide not to let it bother you.

-Looking on through the contents of the desk, it’s mostly nondescript, title-scrambled books.
+Looking on through the contents of the desk, it’s mostly plain, title-scrambled books.
 There is; however, one article that piques your interest:

 Upon the writing surface and tucked far into the corner, you see a small box constructed out of the most peculiar wood you’ve seen in your life.
 There’s something altogether comforting, but ultimately disturbing about the box’s appearance.
 You feel familiar, and yet in the way you might meet an old foe, like a snake or a spider.
 Something in you has learned to be wary, and that itself is what’s so worrisome.

 What is probably the most disconcerting part in all this is that you cannot, for the life of you, identify what the threat might be.

 What is it that feels so alarming about this wooden box?

 Is it the texture?
 It’s quite unoffensive at first glance, but as you hold it, run your fingers along it, and feel the smoothness of the sealed hardwood kiss your fingers, you finally put your finger on it metaphorically as well as physically.